Quick Answer

 Setup takes under 5 minutes.
 No changes to how your team works in Outlook or Gmail.

-Start tracking your shared mailbox performance for free
+Start tracking your shared mailbox performance →

 Frequently Asked Questions